vtex/delivery-packages/README.md

 # delivery-packages

-> Small library to separate items in parcels
+> Library of functions that help to separate items in parcels and select delivery items on UIs

 ## Motivation